MthokozisiMasondo/CS20240186_WFO2407_GroupC_MthokozisiMasondo_DJS02/README.md

 - WHEN ‘YOLO’ is entered into the first input
 - AND ‘+++’ is entered into the second input
 - THEN the entire screen should be replaced with “Something critical went wrong.
 Please reload the page
-- AND an error should be logged in the browser console that shows the call stack.
+- AND an error should be logged in the browser console that shows the call stack

 #### Task Instructions